najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 ### Envoirnment
-For testing purpose I have installed both teamcity and octopus deploy on windows 8.1 machiene.
-We are using GitLab for our source control setup on Ubuntu 12.04 box.
+To adopt a new modern workflow my baseline envoirment includes teamcity and octopus deploy on windows 8.1 box.
+Our gitlab is configured with ubuntu 12.04 box.

 Download teamcity and octpus deploy setups files from following: